AMANGUPTA1406/learn-react/README.md

 A utility-first CSS framework = tailwind CSS.
 Steps:  go to tailwind website -> get started -> framework Guide -> which type of framework -> vite React
-Steps: follow the given steps given -> change the content -> it searches in index file and also in the files that are in src folder.
+Steps: follow the given steps give  n -> change the content -> it searches in index file and also in the files that are in src folder.

 JSX is not a regular javaScript file, class -> className, etc;